coolsoftwaretyler/openerr/readme.md

 Built by [Ogden Studios](https://ogdenstudios.xyz).
 The best way to support this project is by giving money to [Open States](https://openstates.org/).

-I pay about $8/month for the server this script runs on.
+I run the script on a VPS with more of my open source projects.
+That server costs about $8/month.
 If you want to help with that, consider [buying me a coffee](https://ko-fi.com/ogdenstudios).